Line 4 (Shanghai Metro)

 Line 4 is a loop line of the Shanghai Metro network.
 The older rolling stock 04A01 carry a bright purple colour belt to differentiate them from Line 3 trains which share a portion of its route, while the newer 04A02 stock features a yellow and purple livery, which the exact line is labelled using sticker or screens saying "Line 3" or "Line 4".
-To determine the direction of travel, the line that travels counter-clockwise is called the Outer Loop (外环), while the other line is known as the Inner Loop (内环).
+To determine the direction of travel, the line that travels counter-clockwise is called the Outer Loop (外圈), while the other line is known as the Inner Loop (内圈).
 Although it is a loop line, trains returning to the depot use as a terminal to let all passengers disembark.
 The first segment of the line between and (running in a "C"-shape) opened on December 31, 2005.
 The remainder of the line opened on December 29, 2007.
 The line is colored purple on system maps.